 - Labor Market information specific to your employment goal

 - Career success planning

 - Skill and resource development activities

 CareerSource NEFL offers in-person and virtual appointments.
 Click here to find a location near you.

 Use Your Ticket to Work

-As an Employment Network (EN) through the Social Security Administration’s Ticket to Work Program, CareerSource NEFL helps people with disabilities get access to the opportunities and services they need.
+At CareerSource NEFL we believe every individual should have the opportunity for employment.
+As an Employment Network (EN) through the Social Security Administration’s Ticket to Work Program, CareerSource NEFL help people with disabilities get access to the opportunities and services they need.

 Learning how earning wages may affect federal benefits is key to helping you decide if you want to assign your ticket and go to work.
-The Ticket HelpLine has certified staff to talk one-on-one with you about your situation and whether going back to work might be your next move.
+Ticket Helpline staff can talk with you about your situation and whether going back to work might be your next move.

 Contact the Ticket Help Line